List of million-selling singles in the United Kingdom: History

-In 1959, British periodical Disc introduced an initiative to present a Gold record to singles that sold more than 1 million units.
-Information about when a record was classified Gold by Disc is "not well documented", and the awards relied on record companies correctly compiling and supplying sales information.
-This led to errors, such as The Shadows' instrumental "Apache" and The Archies' "Sugar, Sugar" incorrectly being awarded a gold disc in January 1970.
-Such inaccuracies led to the instigation of an official classification system.
-In April 1973, the British Phonographic Industry (BPI) began classifying singles and albums by the number of units sold.
+Prior to the formation of the British Phonographic Industry in 1973, the only way to know if a record had sold a million copies in the United Kingdom was if the record company alerted the press.
+In addition, in many cases the record company would present the artist or group with Gold Records to commemorate the million sales.
+However, there was some controversy over whether certain singles had actually reached sales of one million copies in the United Kingdom.

+In April 1973, the British Phonographic Industry (BPI) began classifying singles and albums by the number of units sold to dealers.
 The highest threshold is "Platinum record" and was then awarded to singles that sold more than 1 million units.
 For singles released after 1 January 1989, the number of sales required to qualify for Platinum, Gold and Silver records was dropped to 600,000 units (Platinum), 400,000 units (Gold) and 200,000 units (Silver).
 In February 1987, the BPI introduced multi-Platinum awards so that if a single sold 1,200,000 units it was classified as double Platinum, 1,800,000 units as triple Platinum, etc.

 Digital downloads have been counted towards singles sales from 2004 onwards: the first single to achieve a million digital sales was "I Gotta Feeling" by the Black Eyed Peas.
 Additionally, audio streaming has been included in the official chart and BPI awards since 30 June 2014, at a rate of 100 streams representing one unit sale; however, the OCC still compiles a 'sales' (only) chart.

 In 1963, the Beatles' song "She Loves You" became the best-selling single of all time in the UK.
 This record was broken in 1977 when Paul McCartney's subsequent band Wings surpassed it with "Mull of Kintyre", which also became the first song to sell 2 million copies in the UK.
 In 1984, Band Aid released the charity-record "Do They Know It's Christmas?" in response to the famine in Ethiopia; it sold 1 million copies in the first week and soon became the best-selling single.
 This record was broken in 1997, following the death of Diana, Princess of Wales, when Elton John released "Candle in the Wind 1997", a re-write of the Marilyn Monroe tribute released in 1973.
 Selling more than 650,000 copies on its first day on sale and more than 1.5 million in its first week, it quickly became the UK's best-selling single.
 It was classified by the BPI as 9× Platinum (5.4 million) in October 1997, but more recent reports by the OCC put its total sales at 4.93 million.